 Such interest, if chargeable, is mandatory in nature and has to be paid before furnishing of quarterly statement of TDS for respective quarter.

-c) Levy of Penalty– Penalty of an amount equal to tax not deducted could be imposed under section 271C.
+Penalty of an amount equal to tax not deducted/paid could be imposed under section 271C.
 Penalty shall be charged under section 221 if deductor fails to deduct and pay tax to the credit of Central Government.
 The penalty shall be levied to the extent the Assessing Officer directs, however, the total amount of penalty shall not exceed the amount of tax in arrears.

 Particulars Due Date